Fannon/mobo/README.md

 ![text-editor](http://up.fannon.de/img/mobo-intro-editor.png)

 > mobo is a console application.
-It validates, generates and uploads your model - in realtime by default:
+It validates, generates and uploads your model in realtime:

 ![cli](http://up.fannon.de/img/mobo-intro-run.gif)

-> There is a webapp that allows you to browse your current model and the resulting wikitext:
+> There is a webapp that allows you to browse your development model and the resulting wikitext:

 ![webapp](http://up.fannon.de/img/mobo-intro-viewer.gif)

-> mobo can generate a graph model (has to be layouted via Gephi) that can be explored interactively:
+> mobo can generate a graph (which has to be layouted via Gephi) that can be explored in an interactive application:

 ![graph](http://up.fannon.de/img/mobo-intro-graphexplorer.gif)

-> The final SMW structure makes use of Semantic Forms:
+> The final result in the wiki:

 ![forms](http://up.fannon.de/img/mobo-intro-sf.png)